littlebits/cloud-client-java/README.md

 ## Build

 Manually building the library is not something we recommend if all you want is to use it.
-Be advised, there may be dragons ahead!
+Be advised, there may be roadblocks ahead!
 But if you **really, really** want to do it, you must have installed:
 * Git
 * Maven 3.x
 * JDK 8